STUBCS/hapticblocks/README.md

 The block send a digital or PWM signal to P2.
-The device use is a prototype, using the Monk Makes Switch board and a vibration motor - Full details are available at - ww.computeratschool.org.uk
+The device use is a prototype, using the Monk Makes Switch board and a vibration motor - Full details are available at - ww.computeratschool.org.uk These block can be used with any vibration motor connected to P2

 > Open this page at [https://stubcs.github.io/hapticblocks/](https://stubcs.github.io/hapticblocks/)